MissouriMRDT/Autonomy_Software/CONTRIBUTING.md

 Closed #42: Fixed crash in the navigation state machine by adjusting state transitions.
 ```

+### Automatic Review Assignment

+Once a pull request is opened, it will be automatically assigned to a member of the [software review](https://github.com/orgs/MissouriMRDT/teams/software-review) team for review.
+This ensures that every contribution receives prompt feedback and aligns with the project guidelines.

 ---

 ## 🛑 Marking Issues in Code